-I) Disclosures as per Ind AS 116 - Leases
+I) Disclosures as per Ind AS 116-Leases

-a) The Holding Company has taken factory premises and machinery under lease agreements and the Holding Company has obtained land on leasehold basis from local authorities.

-b) For lease arrangement with lease terms of 12 months or less, the Holding Company has applied the 'short-term lease' recognition exemptions.
-Also refer note 3.13 for accounting policy on leases.
+- a) The Holding Company has taken factory premises and machinery under lease agreements and the Holding Company has obtained land on leasehold basis from local authorities. - For lease arrangement with lease terms of 12 months or less, the Holding Company has applied the 'short-term lease' recognition exemptions.
+(Rs. in Lakhs)